 At the same time, it was lifted from the head of the working man, who replaced it with the cloth cap.
 The type of hat worn became a statement about Britain’s class system.

 But, fashions change, the bowler hat came in for a bit of ridicule over snobbishness, and its popularity faded, replaced by a more casual look.
 However, those who follow such things say the bowler hat is making a bit of a comeback.

 When the coke/bowler crossed the Atlantic to settle on the heads of Americans it also acquired a new name―in the United States it’s called a derby.
 However, the name also owes its provenance to a British aristocrat.

-Edward Stanley, the twelfth Earl of Derby set up a horse race in 1780.
+Edward Stanley, the twelfth Earl of Derby (pronounced darby in Britain) set up a horse race in 1780.
 The race took his name and became known as a derby.
 When bowler hats arrived, stylish gentlemen wore them to watch the derby.
 Americans had their own Kentucky Derby and they took the name and attached it bowlers.